Blog

 How much should your website cost?

-This is one of the most frequently asked questions in the web design industry, but the answer isn’t as simple as it seems.
+This is one of the most frequently asked questions in the web design industry,

 1. Websites vary a lot in terms of their design and functionality.
 The type of site you’re after makes a big difference.